California

 The Backstory

-The problems are so acute that American Rivers named the San Joaquin River one of America’s Most Endangered Rivers® in 2014.
-In 2016, it rose to the No. 2 position on the list.
+The problems along the San Joaquin River are so acute that American Rivers has named the San Joaquin River as one of America’s Most Endangered Rivers® twice – the first in 2014 and again in 2016, where it was listed as number 2 on the list.

 Man’s manipulation has severely hurt river habitat and opportunities for recreation and community access.
 More than 100 miles of the San Joaquin’s main stem have been dry for over 50 years, and water diversions along the tributaries take more than 70 percent of the natural flow.
 Before irrigation development, the river and its tributaries once supported the third-largest run of Pacific salmon in California, measuring more than 200,000.
 Today, the few remaining fish have nowhere to go.